-- 3.2.
-Native vegetation is to be allowed to regenerate in the Remediation Areas as shown on Attachments B and B1 as the priority method of remediation.
-To protect regenerating vegetation and fauna habitat; the following activities are prohibited within the Remediation Areas: - Clearing of native vegetation except with written approval from the Department - Removal of fallen timber - Cultivation - Construction of infrastructure - Aerial spraying. - 3.3.
-Sow Remediation Area B, as shown on Attachment B1, with native grasses as prescribed in Attachment C. - 3.4.
-Plant Remediation Area B, as shown on Attachment B1, with trees as prescribed in Attachment C.
+- 3.3.
+Native vegetation is to be allowed to regenerate in the Remediation Areas as the priority method of remediation.
+To protect regenerating vegetation and fauna habitat the following activities are prohibited within the Remediation Areas: - Clearing of native vegetation except as a requirement of this Order or with written approval from the Department. - Removal of fallen timber. - Cultivation. - Construction of infrastructure. - Aerial spraying. - 3.4.
+Sow the Remediation Areas that have been subjected to cultivation with native grasses as prescribed in Attachment C. - 3.5.
+If after a period of four years, over-storey species regeneration is occurring at a rate lower than 10 stems per hectare, then, plant over-storey species in accordance with the directions given in Attachment C.